 - Score the dough and place it inside the dutch oven inside the oven.
 Put the lid on the dutch oven and bake for 20 minutes.

-- If you like a thinner and/or lighter crust, you can play around with how long the bread should be covered.
+- You can play around with how long you should keep the bread covered if you like a thinner or lighter crust.
 You can cover it for the entire bake if you want.

-- Let both breads cool until they are completely cooled down, or else your bread may not be done on the inside, or become stale really quickly because the steam inside the bread will evaporate through the cut in the bread.
+- Let both loaves cool until they are completely cooled down, or else your bread may not be done on the inside or become stale quickly because the steam inside the bread will evaporate through the cut in the bread.